kpace/knowledge-based-systems/README.md

 # knowledge-based-systems
-Exercises for Knowledge-Based systems course in FMI Sofia.
+Implementation of different algorithms for Knowledge-Based systems course in FMI Sofia.
+The examples are implemented in python3.4.